CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 ### Placement of cards "off to the side" (_Clarification_)

 Certain cards and effects require other cards be placed "off to the side" (for example, _Sacrifice of Form_ from _Middle-earth: The Wizards_).
 Cards placed off to the side are placed on the playing surface off to the side of the normal area of play.
 Such cards are kept with their host permanent-event that caused this effect.
-Any card placed off to the side absolutely cannot be targeted or otherwise affected by the game exceot bv cards that soecificallv affect cards olaced "off to the side."
+Any card placed off to the side absolutely cannot be targeted or otherwise affected by the game exceot bv cards that specifically affect cards placed "off to the side."

 Cards placed off to the side are in play for the purposes of uniqueness.
-Unless stated otherwise, when a host pennanen1-event is removed from the playing surface, any cards placed off to 1he side under it are discarded.
+Unless stated otherwise, when a host permanent-event is removed from the playing surface, any cards placed off to the side under it are discarded.

 Usually the host card will state some mechanic that affects the cards placed off to the side with it.
-Unless stated otherwise on its host card, a card placed off to lhe side will give its marshalling points to its owner.
+Unless stated otherwise on its host card, a card placed off to the side will give its marshalling points to its owner.
 However, the cards typical with _Middle-earth: Dark Minions_ are "taking prisoners" cards, and characters taken prisoner yield negative marshalling points.

 ## THE UNDER-DEEPS

-{: .note }
+{: .note-dk }
-> **Note:** Created by streams of molten rock and expanded by geothermal eruptions of super-ho! gas, the Under-deeps are a resu lt of a combination of natural and supema1ural forces.
+> **Note:** Created by streams of molten rock and expanded by geothermal eruptions of super-hot gas, the Under-deeps are a result of a combination of natural and supenatural forces.
 The hand of Morgoth joined what was once a collection of countless, sundered cavern complexes.
-His greil.1er servants used this maze of tunnels and chambers to travel surreptitiously throughout Endor.
+His greater servants used this maze of tunnels and chambers to travel surreptitiously throughout Endor.
 >
 > Although Endor changed during the Elder Days, the core of the Under-deeps survive.
 Though travel between the underground sites is now difficult, if not impossible. for all but the greatest (and luckiest) explorers.
 Blocked or twisting away from their original course, the Under-deeps seem broken.
 Junctions and strongholds seem lost.
 Many appear as simple caves or side passages, no longer resembling their past grandeur.
 Others lie hidden behind veils of rock.
 Nearly all are still there, though, awaiting discovery—as is their creator.